logo

 As a next step to my analysis, I ran the Granger causality test on the time-series for 50 lags to see which features can Granger-cause the returns of the cryptocurrency.
 Check out below a dashboard that I’ve built to quickly identify the features that I will use in my time-series forecasting for each cryptocurrency.

-I can run and save as many lags of the test results into Atoti and apply filters and color coding the cells (in green above) to see the lags that were rejected.
+I can run and save as many lags of the test results into atoti and apply filters and color coding the cells (in green above) to see the lags that were rejected.
 This means that I do not have to discard my test results prematurely.

 By using the Quick page filter widget that comes with Atoti, I can apply filters easily on the page and toggle around the cryptocurrencies compare the patterns revealed by the statistical analysis.